 The best part is that they accept used clothing.
 I’ve sent in 2 clean out bags and have a credit of $38.00.
 Normally I would have donated the clothing to Goodwill, so I consider this a win.

-When you order a clean out bag, they send you a huge bag that you can stuff to the brim.
+Selling your used clothing to Thredup is super simple.
+You’ll need to create an account and then order a clean out bag.
+Thredup will send you a huge bag that you can stuff to the brim.

 There are two downsides to the clean out feature.